MerGatto/Titan-Veiled-Tempest/README.md

 - **Coal is rare on the surface** but can be found using **deep miners**.
 - **Oxite ice is scarce**, but **Nitric ice can substitute** for furnace usage.
 - **Leverage the cold atmosphere**—**Gas Fuel Generators** are easier to set up.
--

 ## Disclaimer
-The Terrain Data for this world is currently just a copy of Europa Map layout, Spawn Points, Named Regions and Deep Mining Regions are therefore exactly the same as on Europa.
+The Terrain Data for this world is currently just a copy of Europa.
+Map layout, Spawn Points, Named Regions and Deep Mining Regions are therefore exactly the same as on Europa.
 In later updates I might include my own terrain data.